Types of Financial Aid

 INSTITUTIONAL GRANT PROGRAMS

 Each year, Mitchell College awards need and merit institutional aid to many of our students.
-Need based aid is determined by the information provided on the FAFSA form.
+Need based aid is determined by the information provided on the CSS Profile form.
 All newly accepted students are reviewed for merit aid based on their admissions application and high school information.
 There is no separate application form required.

 Click here for a list of merit scholarships and grants